-ESA reminds Ontario municipalities of their responsibility under the Ontario Electrical Safety Code (OESC) to maintain their street lighting assets and inspect for potential hazards that may pose a risk to the public.
-This Guideline could be used to assist your organization with the maintenance of your streetlight assets.
+ESA reminds Ontario municipalities of their responsibility under the Ontario Electrical Safety Code (OESC) to maintain their street lighting assets and inspect for potential hazards that may pose a risk to the public and their pets.
+This Guideline could be used to assist your organization with the maintenance of your street light assets.

-To view Presentations made at the Street Lighting Symposium held December 7, 2011 introducing the new Guidelines to Stakeholders, please choose one of the links below:
+To view the presentations from the Street Lighting Symposium held December 7, 2011 introducing the new Guidelines to Stakeholders, please choose one of the links below:

 Street Lighting Asset Guidelines Overview – Andrew Bloomfield, P.Eng, EnersourceContact Voltage Detection and Testing – David Kalokitis, Power Survey CompanyRoadway System Maintenance Program – James Fraser, Electrical Safety Authority